areyde/areyde.github.io/_pages/about.md

 Since 2025, I am getting a Master's degree in <b>Religious Studies</b> 🛐 from the [Russian Christian Academy for Humanities](https://rhga.ru/?siteLang=en), with a major in studying mystical and esoteric teachings.
 I also became a member of the [Association for the Study of Esotericism and Mysticism](https://aiem-asem.org/maineng) and started fully managing the association's YouTube channel.
-I also still help out with organizing seminars and scientific conferences there, promoting the academic studies of non-academic topics. 🔮
+I still help out with organizing seminars and scientific conferences there, promoting the academic studies of non-academic topics. 🔮

 <h2 style="margin-top: -5px;">Research 🔬</h2>